music dictionary : As - As

 assurément(French) certainly

-assurer(French) ensure, provide, carry out, insure, steady, make secure
+assurer(French) to ensure, to provide, to carry out, to insure, to steady, to make secure

 Assureur(French m.) insurer